Where to Stay in Berlin, Germany: The Best Hotels & Areas

 • Industriepalast Hostel & Hotel Berlin is a cool budget design hotel & hostel close to the Warschauer Straße U-bahn.
 Comfy and clean rooms are complemented by great amenities.
 Facilities include a shared outdoor terrace and a recreation area with a pool and foosball table.
 It’s a good choice if you want to dig into Berlin’s club scene.

 • MOXY Berlin Ostbahnhof is a contemporary budget hotel near the Berlin Ostbahnhof.
-The cosy rooms and stylish common areas feature trendy designs that create a homey atmosphere.
+The cozy rooms and stylish common areas feature trendy designs that create a homey atmosphere.
 The hotel is within short walking distance of the East Side Gallery and Oberbaumbrücke.
 Plenty of restaurants & bars in Friedrichshain and across the Spree in Kreuzberg are also nearby.
 Get the best price guaranteed and earn Marriott Rewards on your stay by booking directly at Marriott.com.

 • Michelberger Hotel is another stylish design hotel in Friedrichshain.
 The hotel features a hip café and restaurant focusing on healthy, organic food, including vegan and vegetarian options.
 The hotel is a short walk to the East Side Gallery.
 It’s well connected to Berlin’s most famous tourist attraction by U-bahn. Über-rad Kreuzberg is just across Oberbaumbrücke from the property.